uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

    If you do not want to make permanent changes to your bootloader setup, leave out the ``saveenv`` command.
-If you do not execute ``saveenv``, you will have to type the commands above every time you boot your EspressoBIN into UBOS.
+If you do not execute ``saveenv``, you will have to type the commands above every time you boot your ESPRESSObin into UBOS.

 #.
 Should booting fail, see below for the uBoot factory configuration.